 These small changes can set you up to be better prepared for what’s to come.
 It will also allow you to discover any roadblocks and holes in your processes, giving you time to address them, rather than be caught off guard when it’s too late.

-Drew Arthur is the Managing Director of Micronet Systems and is focused on helping business leaders overcome inefficient sales, inventory, and customer relationship management practices by leveraging cutting edge technology.
+Robert Butler is the Managing Director of Micronet Systems and is focused on helping business leaders overcome inefficient sales, inventory, and customer relationship management practices by leveraging cutting edge technology.
 If you want to discuss preparing for the future of work or improving business processes, you can reach out via email here.